climaxmba/climaxmba/README.md

 </div>

 ## 👨‍💻 About Me
-I am a frontend developer.
+I am a Frontend Engineer.
-- 🏗 Building with JavaScript, TypeScript, SCSS, Next and React.
+- 🏗 Building with TypeScript, TailwindCSS, and React.
-- 📖 Learning React Native.
+- 📖 Learning PostgressSQL + NodeJS.
-- 🔰 Eager to learn Express, MongoDB and Django.
+- 😋 Eager to learn VueJS and Nuxt.
-- 📥 You can reach me on <a href="https://www.linkedin.com/in/climaxmba/">LinkedIn</a>
+- 📥 You can reach me on [LinkedIn](https://www.linkedin.com/in/climaxmba/).

 ## 🛠 Languages and Tools
 <div>